 All of the LED strips in this Under-Glow light kit are built on our Heavy Duty LED strip series.
 Each Heavy Duty LED strip is encased in rubber with a 36" power lead.
 Each LED strip will have to have it's power lead extended (using the included power lead cable) based on where the LED strip is located on the truck.
-The number and placement of the LED strips vary based on the style and wheelbase of your truck.
-There is a 'CUT SHEET' with your order that shows the approximate mounting locations for each LED strip in your kit.
-The Cut Sheet has both a diagram and a listing of the LED strips.
-Below is an example of the layout diagram.
+The number and placement of the LED strips vary based on which LED segments you ordered and where you intend on mounting them.
+Below is a diagram of the LED strip layout for a full-perimeter LED light kit on a standard semi-truck.
+For illustration only as an example.

 The LED strip segments shown above are for illustration only.
-Your light kit will include a 'Cut Sheet' similiar to this diagram showing the approximate mounting locations for the LED strips required for your specific order.
-The LED strips may need to be moved or adjusted to fit your truck.
+Your light kit will vary based on the LED strip segments you purchased.
 Note that Segments B, C, R and Q on this diagram are for wheel well lights if purchased.